 Certain grants entered into by the Organization are subject to discretionary review by the grantor agencies, which could result in requests for reimbursements of disallowed costs or noncompliance with grantor restrictions.
 Currently there are no grantor agency reviews in progress and management believes that the Organization has adhered to the terms of its grants and such reviews, if they occur, are not expected to have a material adverse effect on the Organization's past results.
-Should the amount of these grants decrease, the Organization may be adversely affected.

-6. NET ASSETS WITHOUT DONOR RESTRICTIONS
+7. NET ASSETS WITHOUT DONOR RESTRICTIONS

-A summary of net assets without donor restrictions at June 30, 2019 were as follows:
+A summary of net assets without donor restrictions at June 30, 2022 were as follows:

+Undesignated \$ 290,389

-Undesignated \$ 317,807 Designated by the Board Board designated for liquidity 365,000 • · Total net assets without donor restrictions \$ 682,807
+Board designated for liquidity 365,000

+Total net assets without donor restrictions \$ 655,389